Andereoo/TkinterWeb/tkinterweb/docs/HTMLFRAME.md

 ---

 #### **replace_element**(cssselector, newwidget)
-Replaces the content of the element matching the `cssselector` with the `newwidget`.
+Replaces the content of the element matching the specified CSS selector with the `newwidget`.
 See the [geometry management docs](GEOMETRY.md) for more information.

 Parameters
 * **cssselector** *(string)* - Specifies the CSS selector to search for.